 Lowering the BAC level for drivers means more stringent consequences for anyone who gets behind the wheel after having a few.
 It could finally get the message through to drivers who won't believe that just because they don't feel heavily intoxicated their faculties haven't been impared—be it through behavior modification or facing charges for a full DUI after getting caught.

 Have you or a loved one been injured by a drunk driver?
 Know your rights.
-Contact the Norcross DUI victim lawyers at the Law Offices of Shane Smith for a free consultation.
+Contact the Norcross DUI victim lawyers at Shane Smith Law for a free consultation.
 Call (770)487-8999 today.